DamianGrzybowski/WorkoutPlanner/README.md

 # WorkoutPlanner

 This is a web-based application developed using Spring Boot, Spring MVC, Spring Data JPA, Spring Security, Hibernate, MySQL, and JSP.
-The Fitness Training Planner Application allows users to create personalized training plans, perform CRUD operations on exercises, manage workout days, and associate workout days with training plans.
+The Workout Planner Application allows users to create personalized training plans, perform CRUD operations on exercises, manage workout days, and associate workout days with training plans.

 ## Features
 ### User Management: